upollo/userwatch-python/readme.md

 ## Validate a User

 To validate a user you need a token from the javascript library.
-See the [Userwatch Javascript Client Guide](https://userwat.ch/docs/web-library) for how to get the token.
+See the [Upollo Javascript Client Guide](https://upollo.ai/docs/web-library) for how to get the token.

 You also need a userId and possibly their email address or phone number, whichever is available to improve detection.
 You can use an email address as the id if you don't have another id.